 - High-performing employees: The purpose of talent management is to increase performance.
-Talent management is aimed at motivating, engaging, and retaining employees to make them perform better.
-This is why talent management is important.
-When it’s done right, companies can build a sustainable competitive advantage and outperform their competition through an integrated system of talent management practices which are hard to copy and/or imitate.
+It aims to motivate, engage, and retain employees to make them perform better.
+This is why the importance of talent management is so signigicant.
+When it’s done right, companies can build a sustainable competitive advantage and outperform their competition through an integrated system of talent management practices that are hard to copy and/or imitate.

 Talent management strategy

-I mentioned before that, when done right, the whole will be greater than the sum of the parts.
+As we’ve mentioned already, when done right, the whole will be greater than the sum of the parts.
 To achieve this, a talent management strategy is key.

-In order to create a talent management strategy, you need to answer the following questions.
+In order to define your talent management objectives and create a strategy, you need to answer the following five questions:

-When we talk about specific and measurable goals, we are talking about talent management metrics.
-These metrics enable us to keep track of what we’re doing.
-A good example is unwanted turnover.
+When we talk about specific and measurable goals, we mean talent management metrics.
+These metrics enable us to keep track of what we’re doing and how well we’re doing it.
+Unwanted turnover is a good example of this.
 If we can’t retain our star employees, we will most likely not achieve our aspiration.

 There are multiple areas in talent management that you can focus on.
 You can become a desirable employer.
 Being a top employer or being nominated as a Great place to Work requires substantial investment.
-This can be effective especially when you want to attract people with all kinds of backgrounds.
-However, if you have a very specific employee profile, for example, engineers, your time is better spent on hiring from the top technical universities.
+This can be effective especially when you want to attract people from all kinds of backgrounds.
+However, if you have a very specific employee profile, for example, engineers, your time is better spent on developing a comprehensive tech sourcing strategy.

 The HR talent management model is very helpful in this case as it enables you to map the specific activities that you want to focus on.
 This will also help in the next step.
-Below you’ll find a list of talent management activities that you can focus on.
+Below you’ll find a list of talent management practices that you can improve.

 Unfortunately, you’re not the only one who’s looking for top talent.
 Your competition is as well.
-How can you outperform your competition and become more attractive?
-This can be achieved through better branding, better retention, better selection, et cetera.
+How can you outperform your competitors and become a more attractive employer?
+This can be achieved through better employer branding, better retention, better selection, et cetera.

-4. What capabilities do you need to build or continue to win?
+- What capabilities do we need to build or continue to win?

 Talent management requires specific skills that are not always common within HR.
-Think about marketing to become a more attractive employer.
+Think about marketing to become a more attractive employer, and hiring a dedicated talent manager.
 Another example is HR data analytics expertise to make sure you get the most out of your existing population.
 Depending on your focus points, you need to develop different capabilities.

-5. How do you track progress and improve?
+- How do we track progress and improve?

 The final step is about tracking progress and ensuring the further improvement of talent management processes.
 A good way to do this is by using a talent management dashboard.
 Such a dashboard can provide an overview of the Key Performance Indicators and can display changes over time.